 Artists Drive & Artists Palette

-This roughly 4-mile drive through colorful hills is one of the highlights of Death Valley National Park.
+Artist’s Drive is a roughly 4-mile scenic drive through colorful hills of Death Valley National Park.
 A one-way paved road winds through the badlands colored in yellow, blue, purple, and red.

-There are several places to safely pull over and walk through the colorful hills.
+There are several places to safely pull over and walk through the pastel hued hills.
 You can also park at the Artists Palette overlook and climb through the painted hills.
-Seeing the blue dirt and rocks up close and personal.

 This is a great place to photograph!
 I spent two hours here wandering up and down the crevices formed by water ages ago.